5a5a8/GPGHelper/README.md

 #### Importing Keys
 Keys can be imported from either an ASCII-Armor keyfile or a binary keyfile.
 Type a filename, and the data will be imported if the key is valid.

-Everything works under the hood for importing keys, but there is a known issue with the UI which mainly occurs when the key is already in the keyring.
-This will be fixed when I find the time.

 #### Exporting Keys